All the best websites since the dawn of the internet share one thing in common – they have had great content.

 - Interactive experiences that once took hours of coding can now be built in just minutes.

-There are dozens of types of content marketing out there, but the majority of content that produces real engagement – and conversions – falls into nine kinds.
-In this post, we’ll be reviewing the top nine types of content marketing and how to get the most from each one.
+There are dozens of types of content marketing out there, and you should be considering how to use them in impactful ways.
+The majority of content that produces real engagement – and conversions – falls into nine kinds.

 Your blog is the bread and butter of your entire content strategy.
 It serves two major purposes: Attracting users to your blog and motivating them to convert – typically to email subscribers.

 For your blog to be effective, it needs to be packed with helpful and informative posts.
 When people can put your content to work for them, they’re more likely to trust you as an authority.